 Tom Mihaljevic, MD, is the incoming CEO and President of Cleveland Clinic.
 As of Jan.
-1, 2018, he leads the $8 million Cleveland Clinic health system, including a main campus, 10 regional hospitals, 18 family health centers, and facilities in Florida, Nevada, Toronto, Abu Dhabi and London.
+1, 2018, he leads the $8 billion Cleveland Clinic health system, including a main campus, 10 regional hospitals, 18 family health centers, and facilities in Florida, Nevada, Toronto, Abu Dhabi and London.

 Dr. Mihaljevic was previously the CEO of Cleveland Clinic Abu Dhabi (CCAD).
 He oversaw the opening of the 365-bed hospital and clinic, with 3,000 caregivers, in 2015.
 Under his leadership, CCAD expanded its treatment capabilities, built relationships in the private and public sector, and established its growing reputation for clinical excellence, research and education.

 From 2010 to 2015, Dr. Mihaljevic was Chief of Staff and Chairman of the Heart & Vascular Institute at CCAD.
 He led a recruitment effort that drew 5,500 applications for 175 physician posts, and went on to launch the most advanced cardiovascular program in the Middle East.

 Dr. Mihaljevic joined Cleveland Clinic in 2004 as a surgeon in the Department of Thoracic and Cardiovascular Surgery.
 He has performed almost 3,000 operations over the course of his career, specializing in minimally invasive and robotic-assisted procedures, valve replacement and repair, image-guided surgery, heart failure and cardiac transplantation.